| November 2008 Election Results | January 2009 Election Results |

 The Town's tax year runs July 1 to June 30th.

 Payments can be made in person at the Town Office or by mail to: Tax Collector, Vassalboro Town Office, P.O.
-Box 129, Vassalboro, ME 04962.
+Box 129, N, Vassalboro, ME 04962.
 When paying by mail please be sure to include your payment stub from the tax bill or at least your account number.
 If you would like a receipt please enclose a self-addressed, stamped envelope.

 FAQ's